Code Editor

 <p align="right">Right-aligned paragraph</p>

-<h2 align="center">Centered heading</h2> Left/default alignment uses normal Markdown with no extra wrapper.
+<h2 align="center">Centered heading</h2> Left/default alignment uses normal Markdown.

 <sfx name="door creak" /> The name must match one of the uploaded sound effects in the story.
-The editor preserves the internal audio id, URL, and other hidden metadata when you round-trip through code.

 Text variations pick between alternative phrasings on each render.
 They match the visual editor’s “Add text variation…” menu: